Progress of the Community Orchard

 Sustainable Baughurst submitted a proposal to Baughurst Parish Council in February 2024 which outlined the plan for a Community Orchard.
 The proposal, edited by Anne Ayres and Angela Hare, was accepted by the council and action was taken to identify possible orchard sites.
 In late March 2024, this resulted in two sites being agreed for orchards, one in Long Grove, Baughurst, and one opposite the Heath End Village Hall which already has a mature apple and two damson tress growing there.

-The location for the main orchard is as shown below.
-Plans were drawn up for the orchard site and a grant requested was submitted to Hampshire Forest Partnership in November 2024.
+The locations for the orchard sites are as shown below.
+Plans were drawn up for the main orchard site and a grant requested was submitted to Hampshire Forest Partnership in November 2024.
 This was approved and hence plans were then made for the planting of the initial trees and the hedges needed to contain the site.

 The detail of the primary site is as follows.
 The What3Words location of the centre of the site is ///think.firework.imported.
-It shows the site and the location of 53m of hedging and the initial 12 trees to be planted.
+It shows the site and the location of over 45m of hedging and the initial 22 trees to be planted.
+Originally 12 trees were ordered for the site but an error in delivery saw 22 being delivered.
+The plan was quickly revised to accommodate the new trees.

 The project has progressed in association with the Hampshire Forest Partnership, who continue to provide advice and guidance to the group.
-The items ordered from the HFP are as follows:
+The items obtained from the HFP are as follows:

 53 m hedging whips (excluding thorny species) at 5 per metre (265 in total)